 Windows offers the feature to compress files by supporting Zip functionality.
-While it is a very useful feature, if you are already using some third-party compression utility, some of may want to disable Windows built-in Zip support, and let the external zip program be associated with the zip file format.
-In this post let us see how to disable this Windows built-in ZIP functionality.
+While it is a very useful feature if you are already using some third-party compression utility, some may want to disable Windows built-in Zip support and let the external zip program be associated with the zip file format.
+In this post let us see how to disable this Windows built-in ZIP or CAB functionality.

 In Windows XP, this solution worked.
 All you needed to do was to unregister a dll file.
 Open the Run box, type the following and hit Enter:

 This may not work in Windows 10/8/7/Vista, as unregistering of that particular dll file is unsupported in these later operating systems.
 If you try it, you will receive an error message.